Prescription for child obesity: ‘Get Fit’

 But, the reasons that people become obese are varied and complex.
 Experts believe low-income people and racial minorities have much higher rates of obesity in part because some have less money to spend on healthy foods and access to fresh foods is often drastically worse in poor neighborhoods.

 Sometimes there are complex psychological links to obesity.
-(Add link to sidebar).
+(Click here to read more: Complex obesity triggers can include abuse and depression.)
 Or it can be as simple as bad habits.
 Many children drink far too much soda and juice.
 Some families eat giant servings of unhealthy foods in front of the TV, a recipe for disaster over the long run.

 But at the group appointment, Mary Jammal expresses her willingness to learn how to prepare and serve healthier food.